yutingzhao1991/jobManager/README.md

 1:Run `npm install` to install necessary NodeJS packages.

 2:Copy config.default.json to config.json and configurate your MongoDB setting.
+Move jobs.demo to jobs and plugins.demo to plugins.

 2:Writing your own job config in jobs folder refer to demo config demo.a.json, json file name is your job name.